cancerevo/website/content/authors/Patel/_index.md

 Bindi's Masters thesis studied the use of plant viral nanoparticles for cancer immunotherapy in [Steinmetz' lab](https://www.steinmetzlab.com/3010867-welcome-cwru) at Case.
 <!--more-->
 Following her master's, she worked at two industry startups where she researched non-invasive glucose monitoring and cancer cell intrinsic immunotherapy.
-She is now focused on extending the Tuba-seq technology to model sequential tumorigenic events and intra-tumor heterogeneity via serial transductions.
+Bindi focused on extending the Tuba-seq technology to model sequential tumorigenic events and intra-tumor heterogeneity via serial transductions, and is now working successfully with her old employer - Arcus Biosciences.